khanhnguyen15/project-madam-website/index.md

 On the other hand, quotes belonging to transgender-male, transgender-female, genderfluid and non-binary genders, which are aggregated in a single group named "others", tend to have more oscillating average sentiment scores.
 Still, **quotes from other genders tend to be more negative than for men and women**, sometimes dipping into the negative scores.
 For these genders, we can observe both positive and negative average scores that cover a wider range from -0.15 to 0.32.
 This was to be expected since most of the times we hear, for example, transgender speakers in the news, they're talking about problems like [discrimination](https://www.nbcnews.com/feature/nbc-out/laughed-out-interviews-trans-workers-discuss-job-discrimination-n1063041), [bad healthcare](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4802845/), or [unfair legislation](https://www.nbcnews.com/nbc-out/out-news/two-transgender-children-sue-tennessee-school-bathroom-law-rcna1558).

-Ohh and if you are wondering what might be the cause of the negative spikes of other genders around 2016, here is the story: [North Carolina governor signs controversial transgender bill](https://edition.cnn.com/2016/03/23/politics/north-carolina-gender-bathrooms-bill/index.html).
+Oh and if you are wondering what might be the cause of the negative spikes of other genders around 2016, here might be one of the causes: [North Carolina governor signs controversial transgender bill](https://edition.cnn.com/2016/03/23/politics/north-carolina-gender-bathrooms-bill/index.html).

 ## Liberal vs Conservative

-Focusing on males and females, we'll see if the difference we have seen in sentiment scores continues when we divide news sources into two categories: liberal and conservative.
+Focusing on males and females, we'll see if the difference we have seen in sentiment scores persists when we divide news sources into two categories: liberal and conservative.
 We have created 2 lists that contain some of the most popular liberal and conservative news sources according to Aelieve Digital Marketing [^3] and ThoughtCo [^4]  [^5].

 [^3]: Representative liberal news sources from: [Top 20 Most Visited Liberal Websites](https://aelieve.com/rankings/websites/category/news-media/top-liberal-websites/)
 [^4]: Representative conservative news sources from: [Top 9 Conservative News and Opinion Websites](https://www.thoughtco.com/the-top-conservative-news-and-opinion-websites-3303614)